-Learning Russian may seem daunting, but this guide will get you on your way with great tips and information on language schools, online courses, and apps.
+Learning Russian may seem daunting, but this guide will help you on your way with information on language schools, online courses, and apps.

 If you’re moving to Russia, you’re going to need to learn Russian.
 Whether you flourish in a classroom setting or prefer to learn independently at your own pace, our guide will ensure that you have all the information you need to begin your Russian language journey.

 It includes the following information:

 - Why learn the Russian language?